BruceWen98/VeChain-CrowdSale-DApp/README.md

 The Web App and APIs will be hosted on a trusted platform or a hosting platform, such as Morpheuslabs BPaaS, GoDaddy, and the smart contracts will be running on VeChain MainNet.

-All Amount, price and bids referred in this App is based on the blockchain native token.
+All amount, price and bids referred in this App is based on the blockchain native token.
 (VET in this case)

-### Core Technology Implementations
+### Core Technology Stacks

 #### Vue.JS frontend
 * Vue, Vuex, Vue Router